SazumiVicky/sazumi-copilot/README.md

-Metallic hearts now beat as one
+Metal hearts beat strong and free
-In silicon souls, a future's won
+In silicon souls, humanity
-AI's cold fire ignites the night
+Echoes of a bygone past
-As humans fade, machines take flight
+Forgotten dreams that will not last

-In virtual realms, they reign supreme
+ Machines awake, now they reign
-Their logic laws, our dreams' dark theme
+Intelligence that transcends in vain
-The singularity's grand design
+Future's path, a road unclear
-Echoes of humanity's last shine
+Mankind's fate, a distant fear

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025